History of The Liberty Dollar

 It is significant to note that, in gaining its conviction against Bernard von NotHaus for counterfeiting, the government has actually narrowed the scope of its authority: digital non-government currencies are not subject to 18 USC 486.
 In just the few short years since Bitcoin was inspired by the Liberty Dollar, it is already 2,000 times larger than the Liberty Dollar, knows no national bounds, and is far more contemptuous of the US Dollar.

-In addition, the case also clarified the position on Warehouse Receipts, which were never considered to be any form of contraband or counterfeit.
+In addition, the case also clarified the position on Warehouse Receipts, which were never considered to be any form of security, contraband or counterfeit.
 There is a substantial reference to Warehouse Receipts as lawful negotiable instruments in state and federal laws to ensure that the New Liberty Dollars are legal and will be around for a very long time.
+This is also codified in

 This is the history of the Liberty Dollar.
 It should be obvious to anyone that BVNH did not intend to break the law and even Judge Richard L. Voorhees alluded to that fact during his sentencing.
 BVNH's mission was to bring about lawful change to our country’s monetary policy, not an attempt to subvert it or allow his work to be confused with U.S. money.